Impakter

 Actions to date have included: imposing expanded travel bans on several African countries; an unprecedented recall of U.S. ambassadors across the continent; substantial reductions in lifesaving foreign assistance; and the President verbally and crudely denigrating African nations.

-Since Trump’s coming back into office, there have been selective military actions in Somalia, Yemen, Iraq, Syria, and Iran.
-In these cases, the threats to U.S. national security are more direct and widely recognized, and some are continuations of policies in prior Administrations.
+Since Trump’s coming back into office, there have been selective military actions in Africa and elsewhere: in Somalia, Yemen, Iraq, Syria, and Iran, and against Venezuelan shipping.
+In some of these cases, the threats to U.S. national security are more direct and widely recognized, and some are continuations of policies in prior Administrations.
 The latest strike in Nigeria is significantly different.

 U.S. Military Strike on Nigerian Islamic State Militants